Susan Boyle: Continued success (2014–2019)

 Boyle released her sixth album, Hope, in October 2014 in the US and in November 2014 in the UK.
 The album, whose theme is hope and inspiration, includes a recorded live performance by Boyle of "You Raise Me Up" with the Lakewood Church choir.
 Hope mostly contains renditions of classic ballad song, as well as uptempo songs themed around inspiration and hope as Boyle sees those as the "two elements we all need in our life to drive us forward and inspire us to go out and capture our dreams; they worked for me after all."
 Boyle stated that "I have really enjoyed making this album.
 I had a huge input in music suggestions and finally have been able to record one of my all time favourites, "Angel", originally by Sarah Mclachlan.
 I also am pleased to be able to sing some uptempo songs that show variation in my repertoire."

 The album debuted at number 16 on the Billboard 200 in the United States, becoming Susan Boyle's sixth consecutive top 20 album there.
 The album spent 35 weeks at No. 1 on the Billboard Top Inspirational Albums chart.
 It has sold 115,000 copies in the United States as of November 2016.
-The album spent 35 weeks at #1 on the Billboard Top Inspirational Albums chart.
+The album spent 35 weeks at number 1 on the Billboard Top Inspirational Albums chart.

 Boyle performed at the 2014 Commonwealth Games opening ceremony in Glasgow, Scotland performing "Mull of Kintyre" after the arrival of Queen Elizabeth II, Head of the Commonwealth.

-After the release of a previous album, Hope in 2014, Boyle took a break during 2015 to "take a little me time and spend time at home with family and friends", and thus the recording of her seventh studio album was postponed to 2016.
+After the release of a previous album, Hope in 2014, Boyle took a break during 2015 to "take a little me time and spend time at home with family and friends".
+Thus the recording of her seventh studio album was postponed to 2016.
 In October 2016, Boyle announced the release of her seventh studio album, A Wonderful World.
 In September 2018, Boyle was confirmed to be a contestant in America's Got Talent: The Champions.
 When asked why she joined the competition, she stated that she wanted to win this time.
 She performed on 7 January 2019, singing "Wild Horses" from her 2009 debut album I Dreamed a Dream and received a golden buzzer from judge Mel B. She progressed straight to the finals where she sang the song "I Dreamed a Dream" from her original audition back in 2009, but failed to finish in the top five.